Privacy Policy

 1.1 Account Data

 When you register, we collect your email address and display name.
 If you sign in with Google OAuth, we receive your name, email, and profile picture from Google.
-We also store your chosen plan tier and authentication method.
+We also store your chosen plan tier, authentication method, professional role, and your optional answer about who you create training for.
+You can edit that onboarding answer in Settings; we use it to tailor product guidance and analyse demand.

 1.2 Generation Data